 Limited company mortgage criteria

 The criteria for a ltd company buy to let mortgage is very similar to a conventional buy to let mortgage.
 You will need at least a 15% deposit and have a minimum rental income of 125% of your mortgage payment.

 Setting up a company for buy to let

 If you haven’t already got a limited company, then it is easy to do.
 But setting up a limited company to purchase rental property is generally only worthwhile if you intend on having several properties.
-So, you should seek independent advice first.
+So, you should seek advice first.

 Things to consider

 A limited company buy to let mortgage can be a tax-efficient option for many landlords.
 But there are also a few downsides including:

 Capital Gains Tax (CGT): As you do not pay Capital Gains Tax on rental properties held by a limited company, you do not receive a CGT allowance when you sell a property.

 Additional costs: If you don’t already own a limited company, you will need to consider the extra costs this will incur.